How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 | Aggressive timeline for scope | Client wants a large project in a short timeframe | Discuss phased delivery on the kickoff call |

-| Budget mismatch | $5K budget, $50K scope | Scope reduction conversation before proposal |
+| Budget mismatch | $5K budget described alongside $50K scope | Scope reduction conversation before proposal |

-| Unclear decision maker | "I need to check with my partner/board" | Clarify approval process early |
+| Unclear decision maker | "I need to check with my partner / board / committee" | Clarify approval process and get the decision maker involved early |

-| Scope creep risk | "And while you are at it, we also need..." | Define clear deliverables in the SOW |
+| Scope creep signals | "And while you are at it, we also need…" (expanding scope in the intake itself) | Define clear deliverables and change order process in the SOW |

-| Unrealistic expectations | "I want something like Apple's website" | Expectation alignment conversation |
+| Unrealistic expectations | "I want something like Apple's website on a $3K budget" | Expectation alignment conversation before any work begins |

 Setting Up Alerts and Automations